xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 - Do not collect more signatures than necessary.
 - Either appoint one party to assemble a transaction after collecting the necessary number of signatures, or instruct signers pass the transaction instructions forward to be signed in a set order.
-- Do not add unnecessary or untrusted signers to your multi-signing lists, even if the `weight` values associated with their keys are insufficient to authorize a transaction.
+- Do not add unnecessary or untrusted signers to your multi-signing lists, even if the <span class="code-snippet">weight</span> values associated with their keys are insufficient to authorize a transaction.
 - Be prepared for the possibility that a transaction executes with a different hash and set of signatures than you expected.
 Carefully monitor your account's sent transactions (for example, using the [account_tx method][]).
-- Monitor the `Sequence` number of your account (for example, using the [account_info method][]).
+- Monitor the <span class="code-snippet">Sequence</span> number of your account (for example, using the [account_info method][]).
 This number always increases by exactly one when your account sends a transaction successfully, and never any other way.
 If the number does not match what you expect, you should check your recent transactions to confirm why.
 (Aside from malleable transactions, there are other ways this could happen, too.
 Perhaps you configured another application to send transactions for you.
 Maybe a malicious user gained access to your secret key.
 Or perhaps your application lost data and forgot about a transaction you sent already.)
-- If you re-create transactions to be multi-signed, _do not_ change the `Sequence` number unless you have manually confirmed that the intended actions have not already executed.
+- If you re-create transactions to be multi-signed, _do not_ change the <span class="code-snippet">Sequence</span> number unless you have manually confirmed that the intended actions have not already executed.
-- Confirm that the `tfFullyCanonicalSig` flag is enabled before signing.
+- Confirm that the <span class="code-snippet">tfFullyCanonicalSig</span> flag is enabled before signing.

 For greater security, these guidelines provide multiple layers of protection.